How To Overcome Trauma

 Bill 43:09

-and they tranquillise it while it’s running away.
-So it’s very simplistically active, it’s running away, and it can’t run away.
+and they tranquilize it while it’s running away.
+So it’s very simplistically active, running away, and can’t run away.
 And so what you’ll see us doing is, is using its teeth to signal like back off.
-So it’s actually it’s like, fight state while running away.
-So but it’s sort of it’s given the signals of like back off.
-But then while it is sympathetically activated it gets it gets immobilised because it’s shot with the tranquilliser.
-So as it goes under, into it shut down into it’s forced shut down state, it still has all that sympathetic arousal inside of it.
+So it’s act ally.
+It’s like, fight state while running away.
+So it’s given the signals of like back out.
+But then, when it is sympathetically activated, it gets immobilized because it’s shot with the tranquilizer.
+So as it goes under, into its shuts down, into its forced shut down state, it still has all that sympathetic arousal inside it.

 So it’s still prime to run or fight.
 But now it’s shut down.
-So it’s stuck in, in the video, as it comes out of the shutdown state, basically, as a tranquilliser wears off, and it comes out of the shutdown state, it starts to shake and tremble, and it’s breathing becomes really spontaneous.
-And that’s, it’s, it’s kind of like it’s releasing the sympathetic energy coming up back, coming back up to a baseline.
-But animals do that, no problem, human being, but they don’t have like human beings don’t.
-And human beings when we get into a shutdown state, or if we get in to, when we feel those feelings of wanting to shake things off, it’s called crying, by the way, when we cry, we can both are breathing a spontaneous it start from our gut, you know, we spasm our muscles tighten.
+So it’s stuck in, in the video, as it comes out of the shutdown state as a tranquilizer wears off, and it comes out of the shutdown state, it starts to shake and tremble, and its breathing becomes spontaneous.
+And that’s, it’s, it’s like it’s releasing the sympathetic energy coming back, returning to a baseline.
+But animals do that, no problem, human beings, but they don’t have like human beings don’t.
+And when we get into a shutdown state, or if we get to, when we feel those feelings of wanting to shake things off, it’s called crying.
+By the way, when we cry, we can breathe spontaneously from our gut; we spasm, and our muscles tighten.

-We do all these things are out of our control.
-But when we feel these crying, when we feel a need to cry, come on, which is the need to shake?
-In just very simple terms.
+We do all these things that are out of our control.
+But when we feel these cryin’ and a need to cry, come on, which is the need to shake?
+In just straightforward terms.
 Yes.
-When we feel that, come on, we stop it and we say, you know, be strong.
+When we think that, we stop it and say, be substantial.

 Bill 44:39